nikita-skobov/my_blog/blog-renderer/README.md

 ## blog_config

 The blog_config.json file defines the configuration for your blog such as the name of the blog, the links, the descriptions, etc. JSON files cannot have comments, but I have provided the below pseudo-json code to demonstrate which options go where on the rendered blog.
 Please note that this single config file is used for both render_homepage, AND render_blog, so some of the options are used for both.
+An actual, working blog_config.json is provided in the repository (that I use for my blogposts) for you to see how it works, and to modify as needed.

 ```json
 {